EvaUnit09/asset-dashboard/docs/session/502-gateway-troubleshooting.md

 ## Files Modified
 - `docs/session/502-gateway-troubleshooting.md` - ✅ Updated with complete issue analysis and resolution
-- `.github/workflows/deploy.yml` - ✅ Updated to create .env file without BOM and deploy correct web.config
+- `.github/workflows/deploy.yml` - ✅ Updated to create .env file without BOM, deploy correct web.config, and copy certificate to expected location
 - `backend/app/snipeit.py` - ✅ Updated to use custom CA bundle from settings instead of hardcoded certifi
 - `site/web.config` - ✅ Updated to include proxy settings and use 127.0.0.1 instead of localhost